-When you join a community solar farm, you repurpose part of your existing power bill to support the farm.
+When you join a community solar farm, part of your existing power bill gets repurposed to support the farm.
 As the farm generates electricity, you earn credits on your monthly bill from your utility.
 The credits from your utility will always be larger than the portion of your power bill that goes to the solar farm, so your total bill will always be lower.
 You could save up to 10% of your bill, depending on where you live.

 Arcadia manages all of that for you, so it’s super simple.
 And there’s no cost to enroll because the solar developer pays us for connecting people like you to the solar farm.